playfulprogramming/playfulprogramming/content/danywalls/posts/common-pitfalls-in-angular-component-testing-3e1f/index.md

 **What we did?**

 We provide a Mock component with the same selector and register in the testing module.
-When the component requests the &lt;app-data&gt;, the testing module provides our mock.
+When the component requests the \<app-data>, the testing module provides our mock.

 ## Test Render Child Components